kliem/PyKPartiteKClique/README.md

   be less picky.
 Example:

-  Suppose there is only one cement mill in the area, two concrete pumps, twenty conrete mixer trucks, and a twenty concrete crews.
+  Suppose there is only one cement mill in the area, two concrete pumps, twenty conrete mixer trucks, and twenty concrete crews.
   Nobody can question the quality of the cement mill, because there is no alternative.
   As there is only two concrete pumps, the truck drivers will usually